oracle/oci-ansible-modules/docs/modules/oci_instance_module.rst

                                                                                                                                                                                                                 <b>Default:</b><br/><div style="color: blue">"no"</div>
                                     </td>
                                                                 <td>
                                             <div>Determines whether the source/destination check is disabled on the VNIC.
-Defaults to false, which means the check is performed.</div>
+Defaults to false, which means the check is performed.
+Note this field will be used on initial create but will not be considered when determining whether to match an existing resource or create a new one.</div>
                                                         </td>
             </tr>
                                 <tr>